frrst-ian/memory-game/README.md

 ## Thoughts and Observations

-Share any insights or reflections you have from working on the project.
-This could include your thoughts on the development process, design decisions etc. Looking back, I haven't really committed on making this project a complete game.
+Looking back, I haven't really committed on making this project a complete game.
 I just did this to practice my react skills, specially the concept behind react states and how to fetch API in React JS.

 ## Future Enhancements